Combo819/social-media-archiver/packages/documentation/docs/guide/monitor.md

 # Monitor

-The monitor component is used to monitor the collection of the platform.
-When a new post is added to the monitored collection, the monitor component will trigger the backing up of the post.
+The monitor component is used to monitor the collection of posts in platform.
+When a new post is added to the monitored collection, the monitor component will trigger the archiving of the post.

 ## Types

 First, we need to define the types of the collection.
 There are many different types of collections in different platforms.
 For example, favorite, watchLater, history, chat, like, etc. You should define the types in two different places.
 In `packages/backend/src/Components/Monitor/Types/monitorTypes.ts`

 ```typescript